MICHEL MARTIN, HOST:

 MARTIN: At least.
 And so one would look at that and a lot of people might say, well, you know what?
 I would like to be a responsible shopper, but I can't afford that kind of thing.
 I can't afford handmade shoes that are going to be hand-sewn by a guy, you know, in Italy and then sent over here.

-MARTIN: Particularly people who are on a limited budget, maybe single moms who are buying clothes for kids, you know, who outgrow their clothes quickly, they might say, what am I supposed to do?
+MARTIN: Particularly people who are on a limited budget, maybe single moms who are buying clothes for kids, you know, who outgrow their clothes quickly, they might say to themselves, what am I supposed to do?
 Having inexpensive clothes really improves the quality of my life.
-And there are other people who say that this kind of work, controversial as it may be, being outsourced from the United States offers opportunities in countries that did not exist previously.
+And there are other people who say that this kind of work, controversial as it may be, being outsourced from the United States, offers opportunities in countries that did not exist previously.
 What do people say about that?

 GIVHAN: Well, you know, there's so much there.
 I mean, there are many aspects to that from - yes - it does provide jobs in other countries and, sometimes, those jobs are quite good compared to what else might be available.
 But I think you have to pull it apart and, you know, there's a way to have those jobs in distant countries from the U.S., but also make sure that the working conditions are fair and reasonable without increasing the price to a degree where it suddenly becomes prohibitive for customers here who are looking for a bargain.